 XTC - All Along The Watchtower

-so funny this sole web page is the only living code, whats
+so funny this sole web page is the only living code, Fangboy

-left of, survives of, my very first days on the internet.
-I
+Village, thats left of, survives from, my very first days on

-was in the great AOL train robbery of 1996.
-Remember when the
+the internet.
+I was in the great AOL train robbery of 1996.

 I was there in the beginning of the "www" internet.
 1995.
 AOL was the bomb.
 But they charged you per hour to use the internet, I thought that's crazy talk.
 In December 1996 they changed it to a flat monthly rate.
 I signed up.
 It's been called, "Bloody Sunday."
 AOL almost went under.
 I signed up like one more of a million buffoons.
 Of course the AOL network promptly imploded.
 They were overwhelmed.
 It was a gold rush.
 A Tsunami of requests.
 They couldn't process everyone and they couldn't process refunds they couldn't even answer the phone for info.
 Nothing, no any anything.
 I quickly gave up ever getting my 20 bux back ($19.95) They still owe me today you AOL cowards.
 The January 1997 CNN Headline read, "AOL offers refunds to appease angry customers" I was headed to Hollywood by then.
 I wrote off AOL it was Roadtrip time.
 It was head to Hollywood to get ripped off by the Califonia DMV.
 About 4 years after I left California the DMV lost a Class Action Case for multiple financial shenanigans.
 They too still owe me CA DMV you cowards.